causalis-causalcraft/Causalis/docs/user-guide/refutation.md

 # Refutation and robustness

-The causalkit.refutation module provides quick checks to assess whether your estimated causal effect is plausible and robust.
+The causalis.refutation module provides quick checks to assess whether your estimated causal effect is plausible and robust.
 These utilities take your inference function (e.g., dml_ate) and a CausalData object, perturb the data (e.g., randomize outcome or treatment, subsample, etc.), re-run the estimator, and report the new estimate.

 What it includes
 - Placebo checks: refute_placebo_outcome, refute_placebo_treatment (expect near-zero effect and large p-value if the design is valid)